 6. Profits in Beans Business

-If you really want to increase sales and in turn increase profit in your beans business, there are few things you must do.
+If you really want to increase sales and in turn increase profit in your beans business, there are a few things you must do.

-a.
-Sell Online and Do Deliveries
+A. Sell Online and Do Deliveries

-Yes, you can sell your bags of beans online in e-commerce platforms like Jiji, Konga, and Jumia.
+Yes, you can sell your bags of beans online on e-commerce platforms like Jiji, Konga, and Jumia.
 All you have to do is to register on these platforms and upload clean clear pictures and customers will start ordering for your beans.

-b.
-Sell to Other Foodstuff Businesses
+B. Sell to Other Foodstuff Businesses

-If you are into this beans business as a wholesaler or distributors you can advertise and sell your beans to other foodstuff businesses in your area.
+If you are into this beans business as a wholesaler or distributor you can advertise and sell your beans to other foodstuff businesses in your area.
 You can compel them to buy from you by making your beans a bit cheaper.

-c.
-Sell to Party Organizers
+C. Sell to Party Organizers

-To increase the profit in your beans business you can also sell your beans party organizers (caterers) who use beans to make akara, moin moin, and the likes.
+To increase the profit in your beans business you can also sell your beans to party organizers (caterers) who use beans to make akara, moin moin, and the like.
 They often buy in large quantities so if they buy from you this will make your sales fast and also increase your profit rapidly.